Know something about this song or lyrics?

 As the fire burns on and the smoke drifts away

-From Black Diamond Bay.
+From Black Diamond Bay

 It seems there was an earthquake that

-Left nothin' but a Panama hat
+Left nothing but a Panama hat

-And a pair of old Greek shoes.
+And a pair of old Greek shoes

-Didn't seem like much was happenin',
+Didn't seem like much was happening

-So I turned it off and went to grab another beer.
+So I turned it off and went to grab another beer

 Seems like every time you turn around